embatty/KL_2025/course_modules_2025/DetectingResistance/DetectingResistance.md

 ![](images/Picture_5.png)
 **Figure 5.** Pathogenwatch page on analysis status.

 The Pathogenwatch genome report (**Figure 6**) contains information on multi-locus sequence typing (MLST) at the top (TYPING) followed by antimicrobial resistance (AMR), and quality control (QC) stats.
-Spend some time familiarising yourself with the sections and content of the report and ask your instructor for clarifications if needed.

 ![](images/Picture_6.png)

 **Figure 6.** Pathogenwatch genome report for _Klebsiella pneumoniae_ strain cpe004.

 Now click on the AMR section of the report (arrow in **Figure 7**).
-Scroll down and pay particular attention to the ‘Resistance determinants’, that is, the AMR genes and mutations detected in the genome assembly of our strain of interest.
-Spend some time exploring the AMR report, compare these results with those obtained with AMRFinder and ResFinder for strain cpe004.
+Scroll down and pay particular attention to the ‘Resistance determinants’, that is, the AMR genes and mutations detected in the genome assembly of our strain of interest, and compare these results with those obtained with AMRFinder for strain cpe004.

 ![](images/Picture_7.png)

 **Figure 7.** AMR report for _Klebsiella pneumoniae_ strain cpe004.

 ### Optional - if time allow